javanhut/Vem/docs/navigation.md

-# Navigation in ProjectVem
+# Navigation in Vem

-This document describes the navigation features in ProjectVem, including cursor movement, viewport scrolling, pane navigation between the file tree explorer and the text editor, and fullscreen mode management.
+This document describes the navigation features in Vem, including cursor movement, viewport scrolling, pane navigation between the file tree explorer and the text editor, and fullscreen mode management.

 ## Cursor Movement

-ProjectVem provides Vim-compatible cursor movement commands for efficient navigation.
+Vem provides Vim-compatible cursor movement commands for efficient navigation.

 ### Character Movement